Alamitos Energy Center: Modernization

 On December 27, 2013, AES submitted an application to the California Energy Commission to modernize the existing power station.
 The project consists of a 640 MW combined cycle gas turbine (Block 1) and a 400 MW simple cycle gas turbine (Block 2), both of which use air-cooled condensers for cooling.
 The project also includes the construction of a 100 MW, 400 MWh battery energy storage system (BESS).
 Construction began in June 2017.

 Block 1 was constructed between July 2019 and January 2020, and was commissioned on February 7, 2020.
 Block 2 is planned to be constructed between late 2020 and mid 2022.
 Construction of the battery energy storage system (BESS) began in June 2019, and was complete in early 2021.

 Decommissioning Units 1-6

 As part of the modernization project, all six operating units and the retired Unit 7 will be demolished.
 Units 1, 2, and 6 were decommissioned on December 31, 2019.
 Units 3-5 have a retirement date of December 31, 2020.
 However, in late 2019, AES submitted an application to the California Energy Commission to continue to operate units 3-5 for an additional 1 to 3 years.
 If approved, demolition of units 3-5 will be delayed for an additional 1 to 3 years.

 The water quality in the Alamitos Bay could be degraded by the decommissioning of the Alamitos Energy Center pumps.
 The City of Long Beach is assessing a replacement for these pumps to maintain the bay's water circulation.

 Battery Storage Project

-A battery facility with a capacity of 400 megawatt-hours was completed in 2021.
+Alamitos Battery Energy Storage System (BESS) with a capacity of 400 megawatt-hours was completed in 2021.